BernatCasanas/Static-Code-Analysis/README.md

 * Security
 ![](https://github.com/BernatCasanas/Static-Code-Analysis/blob/master/Research%20Images/Codacy/dfsdf.JPG?raw=true)

 It shows a list of security problems that your project can contain.
-This is not an important option for us but important if you have a project with comercial purpose<br>
+This is not an important option for us but it is if you have a project with comercial purpose<br>

 # Offline Tool
 ## Visual Code Grepper